 The Constraints tab (Fig. 4) allows the user to specify constraints so that invalid combinations can be excluded from the resulting test set.
-Note that both positive and negative tests need to satisfy all the constraints.
 Generally speaking, a constraint is specified using a restricted form of first-order logical formulas.
 In the following, we give a formal syntax of the expressions that can be used to specify a constraint: